Airy and Schr\"odinger-type equations on looping-edge graphs and applications: The Schr odinger operator on looping-edge and -shaped graphs

 \subsection{Extensions generating unitary dynamics parameterized by linear subspaces}

 We now emulate the strategy of separating derivatives used for the Airy operator.
-We note in this case there is no actual separation of derivatives but another reference frame to build the extensions.
-We begin by following the same approach as done in Section \ref{S2.4} to rewrite \eqref{SHL1} in a simpler way.
+We note in this case there is no actual separation of derivatives rather a simple reference frame to build some of the self-adjoint realizations.

 \begin{proposition} For any $\textbf{U},\textbf{V}\in D(\mathcal{H}_0^*)$ we have where \end{proposition}

 \begin{definition} Given a subspace $Y\subset \C^{2+N}$ consider the operator $\mathcal{H}_Y$, acting as $\mathcal{H}_Y\textbf{U}=\mathcal{H}_0\textbf{U}$, with domain